Shayan-Adnan/OpenHands/README.md

-A fundraiser platform inspired by GoFundMe.
+A fundraiser platform inspired by GoFundMe, built using Node, Express, MySql, and Bootstrap.

-Currently Work in Progress, expected to be completed by 25th Jan, 2025.